Avantgarde95/blog/README.md

 My blog!

-**Still in development**: The development is not finished yet.
+- **Still in development**: The development is not finished yet.
 There are some bugs and many things can be changed.
+- Also look at [my homepage](https://avantgarde95.github.io) and [its code](https://github.com/Avantgarde95/Avantgarde95.github.io) :)

 ### How does the blog work
 - Write the posts in [Markdown](https://en.wikipedia.org/wiki/Markdown) at the directory `src/post`.